aerospike/aerospike-client-python/doc/aggregate.md

 # aggregate

-aggregate - applies a stream UDF to a secondary index query.
+aggregate - applies a stream UDF to the results of a secondary index query.

 ## Description